Skip to main content

 custom.host.example.org CNAME go-example.46e4146.deploio.app

-After the DNS record got propagated (this might take some time), it will verify domain ownership and also point your custom host name to the Deploio infrastructure in one go.
+After the DNS record propagates (this might take some time), it verifies domain ownership and also points your custom host name to the Deploio infrastructure in one go.

 If your custom host name is an actual domain name (for example: example.org) rather than a subdomain, you will not be able to create a CNAME DNS record for it.
-The CNAME type is not permitted for so called "apex DNS entries" (entries on the root level of your domain).
-Domain verification and pointing your host name to the Deploio infrastructure then needs to be done by creating 2 different DNS entries, as follows.
+The CNAME type is not permitted for so-called "apex DNS entries" (entries on the root level of your domain).
+Domain verification and pointing your host name to the Deploio infrastructure then requires creating two different DNS entries, as follows.

-When using apex DNS host names, you will need to create a DNS TXT record which resolves to the value displayed in the TXT RECORD column of the nctl output.
+When using apex DNS host names, create a DNS TXT record which resolves to the value displayed in the TXT RECORD column of the nctl output.
 The TXT record is used to verify domain ownership of the domain which hosts your custom host name.
-For example, to prove that you are permitted to use the custom host name 'example.org' for the above application go-example, you will need to create a TXT record at your DNS provider with the following content:
+For example, to prove that you are permitted to use the custom host name 'example.org' for the above application go-example, create a TXT record at your DNS provider with the following content:

 example.org TXT deploio-site-verification=go-example-nine-46e4146

-Deploio will try to verify this record periodically (which might take some time).
-Once it is verified the application will start to listen for requests with the given custom hostname.
+Deploio tries to verify this record periodically (which might take some time).
+Once Deploio verifies the record, the application starts listening for requests with the given custom host name.

 You can see all verified and unverified hosts by using nctl: